+W2 Data knowledge and strategy f) Identify and distinguish between the ways in which local data and data-in-transit should be controlled (including data in transit between systems, a the interfaces involved in the process), and determine the risks (including not reaching a business objective) if the necessary controls are not implemented and g) Apply/evaluate data strategies that deal with data protection, privacy, intellectual property rights and ethical issues in data management and/or in relation to these matters evaluate policies and test processes.

-W3 Data analytics Perform ing basic data modelling or where necessary requesting advanced data modelling by experts, and then interpreting the results, concluding and y/presenting/communicating as applicable.
-The W2 competency comprises both a technical computer skill and the ability to apply the underlying technical compete Level Learning outcomes 3 a) Identify the practical challenges of data analytics (e.g., data volume and quality, and privacy, regulatory and ethical issues) b) Use processes of inspection, extraction, transformation, loading and modelling data (as discussed below) to discover information able to enhance problem solving and decision-making c) Use data analytic software tools to analyse data (e.g., ACL, IDEA, advanced ExcelTM functions) d) Interpret the results to solve a defined business or audit problem and suggest further steps to be taken W4 Automation Automat ion is the technology by which a process or procedure is performed with minimal human assistance Level Learning outcomes 2 a) Identify processes that lend themselves to automation and modernisation including the benefits and risks associated with the automation of processes b) Evaluate the need for cognitive computing systems in the automation process W5 New developments and protocols (e.g. artificial intelligence (AI), blockchain, Internet of Things etc.) Level Learning outcomes 2 a) Use new developments and protocols (e.g., identify opportunities to address accounting and business problems, limitations, risks, etc.) b) Apply, in a non-complex simulation with semi-structured information general, application and data controls to selected new developments and protocols in order to mitigate risks W6 Cyber security ecurity is the practice of defending computers and servers, mobile devices, electronic systems, networks and data from malicious attacks Level Learning outcome 2 Apply cybersecurity processes, tool and techniques to mitigate cyber risks on the organisation W7 User competencies Level nology ethically as an enabler to optimise decision making and to promote business efficiencies and controls.
-Learning outcomes a) Apply word processing software skills in a manner relevant to an accounting/business context, to enhance communication (e.g., letters, 3 memorandums, reports, working papers, and other written correspondence), so as to meet all legal, ethical, regulatory and business requirements, b) Use presentation software in an accounting/business context c) Use spreadsheet software in an accounting/business context (e.g., working papers; data analytics using advanced techniques, and knowledge of effective utilization (including short cut keys, macros, pivot tables and other advanced excel functions) d) Communicate and collaborate with others using a wide range of digital devices, technologies and platforms e) Apply visualisation techniques and tools to develop simple dashboards specific intervention in the training programme.
-Opportunities to use and apply new developments and protocols may not be available on the job for all trainees and this may require specific intervention in the training programme.
+W3 Data analytics ing basic data modelling or where necessary requesting advanced data modelling by experts, and then interpreting the results, concluding and g/presenting/communicating as applicable.
+The W2 competency comprises both a technical computer skill and the ability to apply the underlying technical compete Level Learning outcomes 4 3 a) Identify the practical challenges of data analytics (e.g., data volume and quality, and privacy, regulatory and ethical issues) b) Use processes of inspection, extraction, transformation, loading and modelling data (as discussed below) to discover information able to enhance problem solving and decision-making c) Use data analytic software tools to analyse data (e.g., ACL, IDEA, advanced ExcelTM functions) d) Interpret the results to solve a defined business or audit problem and suggest further steps to be taken

+W4 Automation Automat Automation is the technology by which a process or procedure is performed with minimal human assistance Level Learning outcomes 2 a) Identify processes that lend themselves to automation and modernisation including the benefits and risks associated with the automation of processes b) Evaluate the need for cognitive computing systems in the automation process

+W5 New developments and protocols (e.g. artificial intelligence (AI), blockchain, Internet of Things etc.) Level Learning outcomes 5 2 a) Use new developments and protocols (e.g., identify opportunities to address accounting and business problems, limitations, risks, etc.) Apply, in a non-complex simulation with semi-structured information general, application and data controls to selected new developments and protocols in order to mitigate risks

+W6 Cyber security

+Revised January 2023

-May require a level of academic knowledge to be attained before application in the training programme.
+4 May require a level of academic knowledge to be attained before application in the training programme.
 Practical implementation to be considered for trainees entering the programme at different academic levels.

-Opportunities to use and apply new developments and protocols may not be available on the job for all trainees and this may require programme.
+5 Opportunities to use and apply new developments and protocols may not be available on the job for all trainees and this may require specific intervention in the training programme.